KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

     }

     @Tab("Dictation.BarVisualizer") {
-        A ``Dictation`` ``Dictation/BarVisualizer`` can be used to visualize an ongoing dictation operation as a collection of vertical, animating bars.
+        KeyboardKit Pro unlocks a ``Dictation/BarVisualizer`` that can be used to visualize an ongoing dictation with a collection of animating bars.

         ![DictationScreen](dictationscreen-350.jpg)

+        You can change the number of bars, the colors & thickness of the bars, etc. You can also implement your own visualizer.
 The view can be styled with a ``Dictation/BarVisualizerStyle``, which can be applied with a ``SwiftUI/View/dictationScreenStyle(_:)`` view modifier.

-        You can change the number of bars, the colors & thickness of the bars, etc. You can also implement your own visualizer, to customize how the dictation operation is presented to the user.
     }
 }